redlibrarian/redlibrarian.github.io/_posts/2017-02-01-library-systems-disaster.markdown

 degrees, and in general, they were fine - they served their purpose.
-But I've been thinking more and more lately about user experience, and also about the totality of how our systems work together to solve whatever problem their supposed to solve (note: I'm being purposefully vague right now as to what that problem is).
+But I've been thinking more and more lately about user experience, and also about the totality of how our systems work together to solve whatever problem they're supposed to solve (note: I'm being purposefully vague right now as to what that problem is).

 I think one of the reasons systems librarians think things are working